 No specific laws identified for this ruling.

-The Supreme Court denied the petition for writ of certiorari, declining to review the Third Circuit's decision.
-The underlying merits outcome cannot be determined from this order.
+The Supreme Court denied the petition for writ of certiorari, leaving the Third Circuit's decision undisturbed; the merits of the underlying employment dispute cannot be determined from this order.

 This summary was generated to explain the ruling in plain English and is not legal advice.